 In response to the Coronavirus outbreak, federal and state governments have pushed for emergency legislation allowing paid sick leave to those who may have contracted the virus.

 - Colorado recently announced that they would provide four paid sick days for those who are being tested for coronavirus.
 However, this would apply only to service workers – those working in hospitality, food services, and care industries.

 - Kentucky has introduced a bill, SB 282, which enables paid sick leave for certain individuals in an event of a state of emergency.

 - Speaker of the House Nancy Pelosi is currently advocating for the passage of a federal bill that would enable provisions such as covered testing and paid sick leave for all those who may have contracted Coronavirus.

-Although federal and local governments are quickly realizing the need for paid sick leave, the fact remains that the concept seems to be an incredibly unpopular idea to lawmakers across the country.
+Although federal and local governments have passed a law approving national paid sick leave as a requirement, the fact remains that the act is not a permanent improvement to workplace conditions.
 In fact, it is noted that much of the legislation for paid sick leave is not a permanent change to federal and local laws, but only a temporary measure to prevent further spread of the disease.
 It remains to be seen whether Coronavirus will bring about more meaningful change to our employment laws – and work culture as a whole.